 In 1510 Stege was attacked by the Lübecks but the fortress held the battle and the Germans had to withdraw.
 They did however destroy Borre in the same raid.
 Borre was the second largest town back then.

 When people entered Stege from the west they had to walk though the castles farm, to let the pailiff and his men examine the goods that was to be sold on the marked.
 The castles owner had the first pick, only the goods that he did not want to buy was brought into Stege.
 This ended in 1663 when the feudal lordship was put to an end.
 The place where this happened is where Rosengårdsstrædet is today, then it was called Bystrædet (9).

-buildings that dates back to the middle ages are:
+Other streets and buildings that dates back to the middle ages are:

 Peblingerende(6) (which then only was a small path to the beach),

 Rådhusgade or Skammestræde(7) as it was called then (Picture to the right).

 Torvestrædet(3) was most likely used as a link between the town square and the church.

 The Town Hall once was situated in the middle of the town square but it was burned down in 1659 by the Swedes and all of Steges papers were lost.
 A new Town Hall was build in 1854, but was later used as a police-station.